Visiting the library

 The foyer is connected with Rotunda in the first floor of our main building with a lift.
 The lift opens directly behind the customer service point in Rotunda.
 The customer service personnel will provide assistance in the use of materials as well as borrowing and returning materials.

-The use of the lift requires that a doorman is present, which means that at the end of the visit you return to the customer service point in Rotunda from which a doorman is summoned to assist in moving back to the exit in Yliopistokatu 1.
+The use of the lift requires that a custodian is present, which means that at the end of the visit you return to the customer service point in Rotunda.
+A custodian will assist in moving back to the exit in Yliopistokatu 1.

 Lifts to other floors are located along the sides of Rotunda.
 There is enough room for a wheelchair on the Rotunda galleries.
 Unfortunately, galleries surrounding the Cupola Hall as well as South and North Halls are too narrow for wheelchairs.